Robertluicode/SEHH2242-Group-Project/README.md

 # SEHH2242-Group-Project

-This is the prject for a Local ATM bank systems Welcome to bring it to learning properse
+This is the prject for a Local ATM bank systems.
+Welcome to bring it for learning properse